brandonowens24/NB_Business_Classifier_and_TM/report.md

 # Final Report

 ## 1. DATASET
-The provided dataset was taken from [zeroshot's 'twitter-financial-news-sentiment' on Hugging Face](https://huggingface.co/datasets/zeroshot/twitter-financial-news-sentiment).
+The provided dataset was taken from [FinanceInc 'auditor_sentiment' on Hugging Face](https://huggingface.co/datasets/zeroshot/twitter-financial-news-sentiment).
 <br></br>
-As alluded to in the title, it contains finance-related news tweets and their sentiment.
-It contains roughly 10,000 rows of financial news tweets and an associated label in its training set.
-The labels [0, 1, 2] correspond with [Bearish News, Bullish News, and Neutral News].
+As alluded to in the title, it contains small text clippings of financial news.
+The dataset is roughly 3500 rows with these bits of business news and an associated label in its training set.
+The labels [0, 1, 2] correspond with [Negative News, Neutral News, and Positive News].
 As an example,
->TEXT: "WORK, XPO, PYX and AMKR among after hour movers", LABEL: 2 In other words, the tweet has neutral sentiment.
+>TEXT: "Altia 's operating profit jumped to EUR 47 million from EUR 6.6 million.", LABEL: "2" In other words, the following statement has positive sentiment.
 <br></br>
 This could be useful if an analyst, user, or owner of some commodity of a company or multiple companies has a very limited amount of time to analyze the public sentiment and news occurring with the companies that they are involved with.
 <br></br>